jhpyle/docassemble/_docs/objects.md

 In [SQL] land, there are database tables made up of rows and columns, where a row represents a single record and the columns are named data values, each of which has a specific data type.
 [SQL] tables typically have a column that functions as a "key," which typically contains an auto-incrementing integer.
 Columns in a [SQL] table often have "constraints."
-In some columns, uniqueness is enforced; for example, it might be illegal for two rows to have the same value for a column representing an e-mail address.
+In some columns, uniqueness is enforced; for example, it might be illegal for two rows in a table to have the same value for a column representing an e-mail address.

-In [Python] land, you can add attributes whenever you want.
-In [SQL] land, columns cannot be changed except by a system administrator.
+In [Python] land, you can add attributes to an object whenever you want.
+In [SQL] land, adding a column to a table is something you have to do in advance, and it has imporant implications for the future of your database.
 In [Python] land, you can nest objects arbitrarily.
-In [SQL] land, creating relationships among objects requires using separate tables.
+In [SQL] land, creating relationships among objects requires using separate tables: one table for the first object type, a second table for the second object type, and a third table that holds a mapping between first table and the second table.

 There are many other differences between what is possible with **docassemble** interview answers represented as [Python] objects, and